Edward C. DuMont

 Edward Carroll DuMont (born December 1961) is a former Solicitor General of California.
 In 2010 and 2011 he was nominated by President Barack Obama to a seat on the United States Court of Appeals for the Federal Circuit.
 In November 2011, however, DuMont sent a letter to President Obama asking him to withdraw his nomination to the judgeship.
 Obama withdrew DuMont's nomination on November 10, 2011, nominating Richard G. Taranto in DuMont's place.

 Early life and education

-Born in Oakland, California, and raised in northern California, DuMont received a Bachelor of Arts summa cum laude from Yale University in 1983, and a Juris Doctor from Stanford Law School in 1986.
+Born in Oakland, California, and raised in northern California, DuMont received a Bachelor of Arts (summa cum laude, Phi Beta Kappa, Warren Memorial High Scholarship Prize) from Yale University in 1983, and a Juris Doctor from Stanford Law School in 1986.
 DuMont then served as a law clerk to Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit from 1986 to 1987.
 After his clerkship, he was awarded a Henry Luce Scholarship, which allowed him to spend a year working at a law firm in Bangkok, Thailand.